Discover the exciting ideas that triumphed at the final stage of Challenge 22's second cycle.

 Health & safety

-An eco-friendly electric vehicle will allow drivers position to rise and fall automatically in order to provide the driver with the best possible view in any situation.
+An eco-friendly electric vehicle will allow the drivers position to rise and fall automatically in order to provide the driver with the best possible view in any situation.
 A shade will protect the driver from the sun and from inclement weather.

 The vehicle will be able to transport people with severe injuries or who are unable to sit, along with a chair to transport people with minor injuries.
 It will also have the ability to transport people with disabilities who use wheelchairs.
 The vehicle will also contain a fire extinguisher and first aid kit.